Why You Should Get Your Phlebotomy Certification

 Another thing to note is that the ASCP specifies that the laboratory at which you intern must be regulated according to the Clinical Laboratory Improvement Amendment of 1988.
 This act was put into effect by the U.S. Department of Health & Human Services to ensure quality laboratory testing across the United States.

-The Association of Phlebotomy Technicians (APT)
+The American Society of Phlebotomy Technicians (ASPT)

 For phlebotomy technicians with no prior work experience the requirements for certification through ASPT are:

-- 100 successful documented venipunctures
+- At least 100 documented successful venipunctures

-- 5 successful skin punctures
+- Five documented skin punctures

-- A current membership to APT
+- A current ASPT membership

 National Phlebotomy Association (NPA)